centreon/centreon-documentation/versioned_docs/version-22.04/installation/installation-of-a-central-server/using-centreon-iso.md

 title: Using Centreon ISO
 ---

-> If you want to install Centreon on CentOS / Oracle Linux / RHEL distribution
+> If you want to install Centreon on Oracle Linux / RHEL distribution
 > in version 8, you must [use RPM packages](./using-packages.md)

 ## Prerequisites